sohrabosmany/Old-Portfolio/README.md

 # Portfolio-Website
-Basic steps are done, but it could improve more if I get a chance
+Final steps are done, but it could improve more if I get a chance